Transaction tech can’t compete with savings tech, pt 1

 Commodity-backed paper: A type of historical monetary transition that can be clearly attributed to convenience in active exchange is the development of commodity-backed paper.
 This refers to paper certificates that are backed by—or redeemable for—an underlying commodity, often precious metal.
 In theory, if the custodian of the commodity and issuer of the certificate is trusted and reliable, then the paper certificate could serve as an upgrade to convenience for active exchange.
 Yet, this comes with the implied understanding that the paper represents the commodity, and is therefore no worse at storing value between exchanges.
 In practice, this understanding was often misguided, and issuers of the certificates abused the trust placed in them by printing paper backed by nothing at all.

 Fiat currency: Fiat money is currency backed by nothing, but declared legal tender by government decree.
 It is the most widely used form of money today (e.g. dollars, euros, yen) and at first glance, it may also appear to be a counter-example to the thesis of this article.
 After all, fiat money is notoriously bad at storing trade value across time, because governments tend to shamelessly dilute the supply of it to help fund their expenditures.
 So, why have people chosen to use it as money, replacing what came before it?
 Perhaps we ought to first ask: did people choose it, or was it forced upon them?
 In the vast majority of cases, the type of money that fiat currency has replaced was commodity-backed paper (the backing was simply removed).
-Such an event offers users no practical advantages for the users whatsoever, and can hardly be attributed to the decision of a free market, but rather a forceful decree.
+Such an event offers users no practical advantages whatsoever, and can hardly be attributed to the decision of a free market, but rather a forceful decree.
 Furthermore, the track record of fiat currency is extremely shoddy, with hundreds of examples that have failed and needed to be replaced.
 None have ever lasted more than a century, with the longest standing at 93 years and counting, the British pound.

 Conclusion